 (On the red surface)

-With a 40mm diameter x 8mm thickness, I’m liking the size more than my other watches.
+With a 40mm diameter x 8mm thickness, I like the size more than my other watches.

 Subtle branding is debossed into the leather strap.

 After getting used to the standard circle punches in the Tokyobay watch I’ve been wearing, these wider holes were a nice surprise.

 The hardware is simple enough and matches the rest of the minimal design.

 The timeless design is owed to Brauns most prolific designer – Dieter Rams.

-The crown has 2 pull depths, one to change the time, the other to change the date.
+The crown has two pull depths, one to change the time, the other to change the date.

 The back shows the model number, as well as it’s material and 50m water depth.

-I really like how simple the strap looks as it extends from the casing.
+I like how simple the strap looks as it extends from the casing.

-Overall, I really love this thing.
+Overall, I love this thing.
 It was a tough call choosing between the white and the black, so the black version of the BN0035 linked above might make it’s way to the collection eventually.
-Most importantly, it’s comfortable on the wrist and it’s going to be my daily watch for the foreseeable future.
+Most importantly, it’s comfortable on the wrist, and it’s going to be my daily watch for the foreseeable future.